Nik-Zainal-Group/signature.tools.lib/README.md

 **PLEASE NOTE:** project-specific file conversions and filtering should be done before and outside the use of this library.
 This library should only report to the user the data format errors and suggest how to correct them, while it is the responsibility of the user to supply the necessary data formatted correctly with the necessary features and correct column names.

-**BUGS REPORT AND IMPROVEMENTS** you can use the issues page on GitLab to report bugs and suggestions improvements, especially if the code that is/would be affected is under development and curated by someone else.
+**BUGS REPORT AND IMPROVEMENTS:** you can use the issues page on GitLab to report bugs and suggestions improvements, especially if the code that is/would be affected is under development and curated by someone else.

+**DOCUMENTATION:** Documentation for each of the functions below is provided as R documentation, and it is installed along with the R package.
+The documentation should give detailed explanation of the input data required, such as a list of data frame columns and their explanation.
+To access the documentation you can use the ```?function``` syntax in R, for each of the functions below.
+For example, in R or RStudio, type ```?HRDetect_pipeline```.

 Functions for file conversion/manipulation: